 We can take your name and number and call you if and when we have space.
 We encourage you to seek a viable alternative on your own.

 If you must surrender your dog, you must first contact the Adams County SPCA to set up an appointment.
 The goal of the Adams County SPCA is to find a home for every adoptable animal.
 Therefore, we are unable to accept dogs with bite histories, aggressive behaviors or untreatable medical conditions.

 Options to shelter surrender

 If you must place your pet with a new home, make sure that you are allowing your pet to go with a responsible person and we suggest that you follow up with that person after the exchange.
 If you are moving, visit our list of housing alternatives that will allow pets on this website.
 You owe it to your pet to seek out a living situation where they can come along.
 If you have a family member who has developed allergies to your pet, you may be able to medically manage the situation.

-The safe, no-cost way to rehome your pet
+The safe way to rehome your pet

 Again, if you find yourself in a true emergency, please contact the Adams County SPCA.
 We will help both you and your pet to the best of our ability.